omeka/classic-enduser/docs/Plugins/Omeka_API_Import.md

 Without a key from the origin site, you can import all public items and collections, including their files.

 1. From the target Omeka Classic installation, where the plugin has been installed, go to the Omeka API Import tab on the left hand navigation of your administrator dashboard.
 2. Enter the API url of the origin Omeka installation (the base url with “/api” at the end, for example `http://originomeka.org/api`).
-You must include the http://
+You must include the http://.
+See the Requirements section above for more information on finding the correct API url.
 3. Ignore the API Key field, since you are not using it.
 4. If you want to import annotations and changes to the element set on the target installation, check the Override Element set data checkbox.
 Note: this will overwrite all existing Element Set annotations and changes.
 5. Click Submit.